blackbaud/addin-tokenauthentication/README.md

 ```

 Once the token has been validated, the add-in's backend will know the Blackbaud user's ID and can determine if a mapping exists for the user in the add-in's native system.
 If a mapping exists, then the add-in's backend can immediately present the content for the add-in.
 If no user mapping exists, the add-in can prompt the user to login.

+For more information on creating SKY Add-ins, please see https://developer.blackbaud.com/skyapi/docs/addins.